What are erythema multiforme and Stevens-Johnson syndrome?

 E. multiforme usually occurs as a reaction to:

-- some medicines, such as sulfa drugs and the seizure medicine phenytoin (Dilantin)
+- Some medicines, such as sulfa drugs and the seizure medicines phenytoin and phenobarbital

 What are the symptoms?